-A guide to going on a bike ride with children
+How to go on a bike ride with children

 Whether your children are tiny tots or tall teenagers, you can all have fun cycling together as a family.
-It is a fantastic and healthy way to do something where everyone is involved and at the end there is a great sense of achievement too.
+It’s a fantastic and healthy way to do something together, where everyone is involved and at the end there is a great sense of achievement, too.

-It should not just be about the journey, however; aim to go somewhere that everyone likes.
-If you have small children, try riding to a big playground, the beach or a family-friendly café or pub.
+It shouldn’t just be about the journey, however; aim to go somewhere that everyone likes.
+If you have small children, try riding to a playground, the beach or a family-friendly café or pub.

 Get older children involved in choosing a place they would like to visit.
 Perhaps you could combine the ride with a visit to a castle, beach, museum, shopping or the cinema.